• Skip to primary navigation

 • Almond Joys: 5 snack-sized Almond Joys are all you need!

-Ingredients needed for these cookies: flour, chocolate chips, brown sugar, sugar, baking powder, salt, baking soda, coconut, vanilla extract, butter, sliced almonds, egg, and almond joys
+Ingredients needed: flour, chocolate chips, brown sugar, sugar, baking powder, salt, baking soda, coconut, vanilla extract, butter, sliced almonds, egg, and almond joys.

-1. Dry Ingredients: In a medium-sized bowl, whisk together the flour, baking powder, baking soda, and salt.
+Step 1: Dry ingredients: In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.
 Set aside.

-1. Combine Ingredients: Add the flour mixture and mix on low speed.
-Mix just until you see no more white flour.
-Then add in the chocolate chips, shredded coconut, sliced almonds, and chopped Almond Joy candy bars on low speed just until combined.
+Step 4: Combine the ingredients.
+Add the flour mixture and mix on low speed just until combined (be careful not to overmix).
+Then mix in the chocolate chips, coconut flakes, almonds, and the Almond Joy candy bar pieces.

 Keep any leftover cookies in an airtight container on the counter for up to 7 days.